Hammer-headed bat: Range and habitat

 The hammer-headed bat is a lowland species, always occurring below 1800 m above sea level.
 Most records of this species occur in rainforest habitat, including lowland rainforest, swamp forest, riverine forests, and mosaics of forest and grassland.
 While it has been documented in savanna habitats, these records are rare, and it has been speculated that these individuals are vagrants.
 It has a wide range in West and Central Africa, including the following countries: Angola, Benin, Burkina Faso, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Equatorial Guinea, Ethiopia, Gabon, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Nigeria, Sierra Leone, Sudan, Togo, and Uganda.

 Interactions with humans

-As pests and bushmeat
+As pests and food

 As a frugivorous species, the hammer-headed bat is sometimes considered a pest of fruit crops.
 Its ability to produce extremely loud vocalizations means that some consider it one of Africa's most significant nocturnal pests.
-Humans hunt this large bat and consume it as bushmeat.
+Humans hunt this large bat to eat it.
 It is eaten in Nigeria, as well as seasonally in the Democratic Republic of the Congo.